 Also, with the aim of facilitating the user's location, each section has its own set of colours which are applied to the following elements: background of the main page header, which corresponds to the name of the section, the icon of the non-organised lists, and the background of the header Related information in the right column, as can be seen in the following image:

-The pages of www.bde.es/webbde/ link to the Web Map section, which can be accessed using the Web map link in the upper browser menu of the website.
+All pages of www.bde.es/bde/ link to the Web Map section, which can be accessed using the Web map link in the upper browser menu of the website.
 This section provides an overview of the structure of the Banco de España corporate website and can be used to access any of its sections.

 The first page header (marked with H1 label) indicates the name of the section in question.
 This is followed by a second-level header (H2 label) indicating the name of the page itself.
 Depending on the case, a third-level header may also be displayed (H3 label), etc. The correct XHTML mark-up of headers helps users with impaired vision or motor disability to move faster around the content of the website document.
 For example, JAWS users can use the INSERT + F6 key combination to access all page headers.